-Pre-Tan: Exfoliate and balance pH of the skin.
+Pre-Tan: Prior to apply Mar Tan, exfoliate and balance pH of the skin.
 Using a cloth or pumice stone, remove all debris and dead skin, allowing for greater adhesion of tan.
 Soap is useful, but you MUST remove ALL of it before applying your tan; otherwise, the chemicals can impact the pH of your skin, and change your color.
 Do not apply deodorant before or after using Contest Color; as it raises the skin’s pH, turning your armpits green.
 Remove any remaining body hair via shaving, as this too helps with exfoliation of the skin, but once your tan is applied can be damaging.

 After shaking well, apply a thick layer of Contest Color evenly from head to toe.
 Keep the fine mist bottle between ~6-12 inches distance, using a well-rinsed cloth to touch up any spots where color may run.
 The first-layer will be relatively light in color and should dry quickly.